Free throw: Free throws awarded (NBA)

 1 Penalty applies to fouls in excess of four in a regulation period or in excess of three in an overtime period.
 If a team has not committed its foul quota by the two minute mark of a period, it shall be allowed one foul before the penalty applies.
 Offensive fouls do not count toward this total.

 2 Defensive fouls committed during an inbounds pass prior to the ball being released result in two free throws regardless of the penalty situation.

 3 In the NBA, a team must have five players on the court at all times.
 If a team is down to five players because of injuries and players with six fouls, and a player commits his sixth foul, he remains in the game and a technical foul is charged.
 The technical foul penalty of one free throw applies.

 Historical

-Prior to the 1954–55 season, the NBA established the rule that a backcourt foul would result in a "three to make two" situation (up to three attempts to make two free throws) if the violating team was over the team foul limit.
+Before the 1954–55 season, the NBA established the rule that a backcourt foul would result in a "three to make two" situation (up to three attempts to make two free throws) if the violating team was over the team foul limit.
 By 1979, the rule had been extended to the penalty situation for flagrant fouls, fouls made in the act of shooting (resulting in a miss), and fouls due to the swinging of the elbows.
 Prior to the 1981–82 season, this rule and the related "two to make one" rule were abolished.

 In 1956, in response to reports that Wilt Chamberlain was able to dunk free throws, the NCAA established a rule requiring that free-throw shooters keep both feet behind the free-throw line during an attempt.
 The NBA later adopted this rule.

+Starting with the 2017-18 season, in order to reduce wasted time, the NBA implemented a rule change that the free throw shooter may not walk back beyond the three-point line in between free throws.
+While this did not affect most players, in at least the case of Russell Westbrook, it changed his prior routine of walking back nearly to half-court between shots.
+His free throw percentage dropped from 82.3% for the nine years prior to the rule change, to 68.5% for the 7 1/2 years since.